archlinux/aur/README.md

-# Clearch
+# Clearch-cli

-Clearch is a command-line tool written in Rust that provides a fast and efficient way to search queries using the Gemini API.
+Clearch-cli is a command-line tool written in Rust that provides a fast and efficient way to search queries using the Gemini API.
 It's designed to be user-friendly, offering a simple interface for performing searches directly from the command line.

 ## Features